JMuckian94/MSP4_LastLife/README.md

 -   #### Sorting and Searching

-    1. As a Shopper, I want to sort the list of available products so I can easily identify the best-selling, best-priced, or best-rated items available.
+    1. As a User, I want to sort the list of available products so I can easily identify the best-selling, best-priced, or best-rated items available.

         1. .
         2. ...
         3. ...

-    2. As a Shopper, I want to sort a specific category of products so I can find the best-priced or best-rated product in a specific category, or sort the products in that   category by name.
+    2. As a User, I want to sort a specific category of products so I can find the best-priced or best-rated product in a specific category, or sort the products in that   category by name.

         1. .
         2. ...
         3. ...

-    3. As a Shopper, I want to sort multiple categories of products simultaneously so I can find the best-priced or best-rated products across broad categories, such as       "genres" or "accessories".
+    3. As a User, I want to sort multiple categories of products simultaneously so I can find the best-priced or best-rated products across broad categories, such as       "genres" or "accessories".

         1. .
         2. ...
         3. ...

-    4. As a Shopper, I want to search a product by name or description so I can find a specific product I would like to purchase.
+    4. As a User, I want to search a product by name or description so I can find a specific product I would like to purchase.

         1. .
         2. ...
         3. ...

-    5. As a Shopper, I want to see what I've searched for and number of results so I can quickly identify whether the product I want is available or not.
+    5. As a User, I want to see what I've searched for and number of results so I can quickly identify whether the product I want is available or not.

         1. .
         2. ...